hdilab/library-chatbot/data/nlu.md

 ##intent:library_printing
 - how can i print at the library
 - how can i print documents
+- where can i print
+- where can i print documents

 ## intent:get_to_databases
 - how do i get to databases
+- which database should i use

 ## intent:printing_personal_machine
 - Can I print from my own laptop?